VivekSinghRawat-1/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

   * If images are taken using a digital camera, it is recommend to use at least a 5-megapixel sensor with auto focusing and flash disabling features, fit the page entirely within the camera frame, and distribute lighting evenly across the page to avoid any dark areas or shadows on the image

 ## 2 Installation

-1. Follow the instructions in [How to Use Marketplace Content in Studio Pro](/appstore/general/app-store-content/) to import the General Purpose OCR component into your application.

-2. In the **Toolbox**, drag the **General Purpose OCR** activity from the **Document Data Capture Services** category into your microflow.

 ### 2.1 Obtaining the Binding Keys {#obtain-keys}